 The download process for the upgrade looks similar to other download processes, starting from the confirmation window, the download process itself, and the extraction and installation.

-After the basic configuration is set, you can start browsing around to familiarize yourself with the Cydia environment and see whether there are any particular apps that you like.
+After the basic configuration is set, you can start browsing around to familiarize yourself with the Cydia environment and the best Cydia tweaks, and see whether there are any particular apps that you like.

 Most of the apps can be found in the “Sections” and “Manage” tabs at the bottom of the screen.